Ncf4n1/DB_Writing_Tutorial/Complex_SQL_Tutorial.md

 # __SQL Select, Join Statements and Aggregate functions Review__
 Before moving on to an example, we will intoduce a few SQL commands that are neccessary for a better understanding of next the next section.<br>
 <b>SELECT:</b><br>
 SELECT statement is used to fetch all or specific data from a table.
 The result is returned as a table.
+The syntax for a SELECT statement is as follows: SELECT [columns] from [table] where [condition].
+The user can select all columns by replacing [columns] by * or can select specific columns by listing them separated by commas.
+The user can choose one or more tables in [table] place.
+If more than one selected, then a join table is retrieved.
+The [condition] after where can be specified to filter out specific rows that meet some attribute value conditions.

 <b>JOIN: </b> <br>
 A JOIN statement combines the data from one table with another based on a given common column between them.